Honors College: News & Notes: Fall 2020

 First, introduce yourself!
 You are new to the Honors College faculty rotation.
 Which other department(s) do you teach in?
 What other leadership position(s) do you hold on campus?

-This is my twenty-second year at HBU.
+This is my twenty-second year at HCU.
 I teach political science.
 My interest are in the American founding, Constitutional history, and American politics.
-I am the director of the Morris Family Center for Law and Liberty at HBU.
+I am the director of the Morris Family Center for Law and Liberty at HCU.
 The mission of the center is to promote an understanding and appreciation of American history and our nation’s founding principles.
 In a normal school year, we host extracurricular activities for students such as faculty lectures and book groups.
 I’ve even taken students to Boston, Colonial Williamsburg, Yorktown, and Jamestown.
 This year has made travel more difficult, but I hope to do more in the future.
 Philadelphia is next on our list!
 I have been a graduate program director, department chair, and dean.
 I enjoy teaching much more than administration.

 Can you remember what first sparked your interest in government and history?